paulskirk53/Observatory-wiki/NINA.md

-Note - focus has option for NINA or Hocusfocus **Autofocus** - The kind of options req'd in sgp - step size, Number of steps etc **read up on hocusfocus / NINA option** which is best for SCT
+Note - focus has option for NINA or Hocusfocus **Autofocus** - The kind of options req'd in sgp - step size, Number of steps etc **read up on hocusfocus / NINA option** which is best for SCT How to ensure Hocus Focus is the AF in use: Nina -> Options -> Imaging -> 'Image options' -> Star Detector, Star Annotator, Autofocus

 **Equipment :**
 spec details for camera, mount, scope, planetarium etc